HSB

 With its diverse profile, HSB is oriented towards the current challenges facing society and the economy, which run as cross-cutting themes through studies and teaching.
 These include:

-The almost 9,000 students enrolled in HSB’s five faculties can currently choose from about 70 predominantly international bachelor's and master's degree programmes.
+The almost 9,000 students enrolled in HSB’s five faculties can currently choose from more than70 predominantly international bachelor's and master's degree programmes.
 HSB programmes are interdisciplinary, the individual modules resulting from practical and subject-specific cooperation within and between the faculties.

 The spectrum of subject content covers the natural and engineering sciences, economics and the social sciences.
 Interdisciplinary teaching and research fields focusing on global challenges such as sustainability, artificial intelligence, health, ecology, urban development, globalisation, and new forms of work or mobility are continuously integrated into the individual programmes and accordingly further developed.